aaddobea/aaddobea/README.md

 - 💬 Ask me about **Research ideas about Federated learning problems, deep learning problems, security issues in autonomous vehicles**

 - 📫 How to reach me on my persoanl email **abigailadddobea@ymail.com** and institutional email **akusha@qzuie.edu.cn**

+- I am soliciting for funding from international reseach bodies who would like to support my research as a woman in STEM to produce cutting edge innovative research to add my knowledge to existing research studies.

 ## 🌐 Socials: